Applicable to Microsoft Outlook 365 / 2019 / 2016

 Thanks for your very useful Outlook coding help.
-I am wondering if you can share some code to help automate sending an email in Outlook?
+I am wondering if you can share some code to help automate sending an email in Outlook 365?
 I know that there are several ways to send recurring message but i am specifically interested in using VBA for my this task.

 Thanks for the question.
 Automatically sending emails seem to be among the most useful and popular tasks you can automate using VBA.
 Read on for more details and a simple script to get you started here.

-- First off, we’ll use the VBA Outlook object model to create a new email item.
+- First off, use the VBA Outlook object model to create a new email item.

-- Then we’ll display the message in your Microsoft Outlook application.
+- Next, display the message in your Microsoft Outlook application.

-- Last, we’ll go ahead and send it to the recipients.
+- Last, go ahead and send it your email recipients.